aplteam/Cider/README.md

 ### CreateProject

-Requires one mandatory parameter: a folder to what is going to be a project.
+Requires one mandatory parameter: a folder that is going to be a project.

 Creates a file `cider.config` in that folder.

 ### ListOpenProjects

-Lists the project spaces of all currently linked projects.
+Lists the project spaces of all currently linked projects together with the fully qualified names of the namespace holding the project's code.

 ### ListAliases